Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 man and woman flexing their body muscles

-Men and women have to look at different body fat percentages because the levels at which they are considered healthy are different due to their unique anatomies [1].
+According to an article on the Centers for Disease Control and Prevention website, men and women have to look at different body fat percentages because the levels at which they are considered healthy are different due to their unique anatomies [1].

 For Men

-The right type of core and ab workouts will give athletes an incredibly ripped belly where a small pinch will barely lift the skin.
+The right type of core and ab workouts will give athletes an incredibly ripped belly, where a small pinch will barely lift the skin.
 There will certainly be hardly any subcutaneous fat.

 More realistic for most men will be a range of 6% to about 17%.
 And in this range, you should still have very toned abs that are clearly visible.